japila-books/apache-spark-internals/docs/history-server/ApplicationHistoryProvider.md

 `ApplicationHistoryProvider` is a Scala abstract class and cannot be created directly, but only as one of the <<implementations, implementations>>.

 [[implementations]]
-NOTE: xref:FsHistoryProvider.adoc[FsHistoryProvider] is the one and only known implementation of <<contract, ApplicationHistoryProvider contract>> in Apache Spark.
+NOTE: FsHistoryProvider.md[FsHistoryProvider] is the one and only known implementation of <<contract, ApplicationHistoryProvider contract>> in Apache Spark.